HughNian/nmid-documents/userguide/content/en/docs/adding-content/navigation.md

 Once you've completed these steps, local search is enabled for your site and results appear in a drop down when you use the search box.

 {{% alert title="Tip" %}}
-If you're [testing this locally](/docs/deployment/#serving-your-site-locally) using Hugo’s local server functionality, you need to build your `offline-search-index.xxx.json` file first by running `hugo`.
+you need to build your `offline-search-index.xxx.json` file first by running `hugo`.
 If you have the Hugo server running while you build `offline-search-index.xxx.json`, you may need to stop the server and restart it in order to see your search results.
 {{% /alert %}}

 ### Changing the summary length of the local search results